namespacelabs/foundation/RELEASING.md

    size small.
 5. **Important**: this creates a _draft_ release in GitHub.
 Remember to publish it manually from GitHub web UI once every artifact is fully uploaded.
+6. **Important**: Go to [namespacelabs/homebrew-namespace](https://github.com/namespacelabs/homebrew-namespace/pulls) repo and merge the two PRs that goreleaser created.

 NOTE: all commits end up in an automatically generated changelog.
 Commits that include `docs:`, `test:` or `nochangelog` are excluded from the changelog.